Skip to Content

 South Shore

-• The UNESCO World Heritage Site of Lunenburg and lighthouse at Peggy’s Cove
+• UNESCO World Heritage Site of Lunenburg, Black Loyalist Heritage Centre, and picture-perfect lighthouse at Peggy’s Cove

-• Fresh, local seafood, oceanside accommodations and white sandy beaches
+• Fresh, local lobster and seafood, oceanside accommodations and white sandy beaches

 Visit South Shore